 I asked Elise of Elise Creates to put together a fun printable you can use to kick off the challenge, you'll find the link to download it at the end of the post.
 Simply cut it out, fold it and attach it to a Take 5 candy bar and leave it somewhere for your spouse to find.
 Then follow up to make sure they're on board and if they haven't already eaten the treat, maybe they'll share it with you during your first five minutes of time together.

-Ideas for Finding More Time in Your Day for Your Marriage
+6 Ways to Find More Time in Your Day for Your Marriage

 Wake up earlier - Start your day off with some quiet time together.
 Waking up early, even just by a few minutes, can be a sacrifice but it's one that will be worth it.
 Sit down and enjoy your favorite drink together before your day gets started, enjoy breakfast at the kitchen table if you have extra time, or even just cuddle in bed and talk until your real alarm goes off.